ibowditch/userdocs/_sources/server.md.txt

 that the member must complete to be eligible to vote.

 The Member Activity table uses these criteria ({ref}`set by the administrator<set-vote-crit>` on behalf of the Executive), to identify members who have met the criteria and those who have not.
-Members coloured yellow, are just below the criteria, those coloured red are well below the criteria, and the others are above.
+Members coloured yellow, are just below the criteria, those coloured red, are well below the criteria, and the others are above.

 :::{figure-md} act-mid
 :class: myclass